Joachim Gutkeled: Abduction of the heir apparent

 Due to lack of resources and inconsistency of partial information, Joachim's motivation and political goals remained unclear.
 Historian Tamás Kádár considers personal reasons, perhaps Joachim was afraid of marginalization or was dissatisfied with the office he held.
 Historian Pál Engel suggests that Joachim Gutkeled planned to force Stephen V to divide Hungary with Ladislaus.
 Zsoldos argues Joachim played an active role in a widespread conspiracy.
 Since the late 19th century, several historians considered – including Bálint Hóman and Gyula Kristó – that Ladislaus was abducted and imprisoned with the knowledge and consent of his mother, Queen Elizabeth the Cuman, who wanted to increase real government power alongside her husband, King Stephen V. In this relationship, Joachim was a favourite of Queen Elizabeth.
 Their goal was to divide the royal power through the affected Ladislaus, and ultimately to exert their influence in the royal council.
 20th-century works of fiction hypothesized an adulterous relationship between Queen Elizabeth and Joachim, but no contemporary or later source has stated this.
 Jenő Szűcs argues that Joachim related to three royal dynasties through his marriage, thus he considered himself a personality, who rightly dictates in the upper sphere of politics.

 Joachim's plot put an end to a political era in medieval Hungary, which was still governed by "the instrument of truth and successful results" until the reign of Stephen V. The abduction of Ladislaus, an unprecedented case in Hungarian history prior to that, and the subsequent events marked the beginning of a new half a century period, called "feudal anarchy", which lasted until 1323, and characterized by the weakening of royal power, anarchic conditions in the governance and civil wars and feuds between various rivaling baronial groups, who struggled for supreme power.
 The feudal anarchy also led to the emergence of so-called "oligarchs", who established independent territorial provinces in various parts of the kingdom, administering their domains independently of the king.
-Joachim Gutkeled was one of their first representants.
+Joachim Gutkeled was one of their first representatives.
 Jurist Balázs László called the abduction as an "act of terrorism".
 According to historian Gyula Kristó, Joachim had introduced "political brigandage" in Hungary with his act.